voxeet/comms-app-react-events/README.md

 * The `backend/` contains the code for the proxy server.

-This project is built with the [Comms UI Kit for react](https://github.com/dolbyio/comms-uikit-react) library for simplicity and re-use of standard Communications API based components.
+This project is built with the [Comms UI Kit for React](https://github.com/dolbyio/comms-uikit-react) library for simplicity and re-use of standard Communications API-based components.

 ### Set up `.env` file